d2l-ai/d2l-en/chapter_preliminaries/probability.md

 then the expected happiness of investing would be $0.5 \cdot (-1) + 0.4 \cdot 2 + 0.1 \cdot 4 = 0.7$
 (an expected loss of utility of 30%).
-In indeed this were your utility function, you might be best off keeping the money in the bank.
+If indeed this were your utility function, you might be best off keeping the money in the bank.

 For financial decisions,